secretstartups/handbook/people-group/learning-and-development/career-development/index.html.md

 1. An engineer takes a LinkedIn Learning course to improve their communication and leadership skills
 1. A project manager participates in a mentorship program practice their goal setting and planning skills
-1. A team member on any team takes a LinkedIn Learning course becuase the topic is of personal interest
+1. A team member on any team takes a LinkedIn Learning course because the topic is of personal interest

 #### Career Mobility